codsen/codsen/packages/json-sort-cli/readme.md

 If you pass a folder name, for example, `jsonsort templates/`, it will catch all JSON files in there.
 Sometimes, config files can be in JSON format but have a different extension, yet you want to sort them.
 For example, ESLint config can be in JSON but be [dot files](https://en.wikipedia.org/wiki/Dot-file) `.eslintrc`.

-If you want to sort JSON files not having `.json` extensions, you'll need to target each file separately.
+If you want to sort JSON files that don't have `.json` extensions, you'll need to target each file separately.
 For example, you should query: `jsonsort .eslintrc` as opposed to lazy glob `jsonsort *`.

 **[⬆ &nbsp;back to top](#)**